drugis/drugis.org/research/msc-projects.md

 are known to exhibit one or more forms of bias and confounding, and assess whether or not these are identified by users in the current system.
 Then, proposals to improve the situation should be generated and tested.

-<a name="import"></a>
-### Data import

-(Multiple MSc projects possible.)

-ADDIS currently expects all relevant meta-data about a clinical trial to be entered prior to the entry of any measurement data.
-Primarily, this consists of the variables that have been measured, the times at which they have been measured, and the (sub-) populations for which they have been measured.
-This defines a three-dimensional table-like structure.
-The user is then expected to (manually) input a measurement for each cell.
-The measurement consists of specific statistical summaries, such as (count, sample size) or (mean, standard deviation, sample size).
-Some or all of this information may be missing.
-Thus, we first specify what should be there, and then enter as much data as we can find.

-However, quite often one starts out with some semi-structured data (such as an entry on ClinicalTrials.gov or a table in a report) with partially or completely missing meta-data.
-Thus, we would like to extend ADDIS so that such data can be imported and annotated in a flexible way.
-The thesis work could address some or all of the following topics:

- * Analysis of the current ClinicalTrials.gov import functionality and its shortcomings.
-Re-design of the import process to allow more flexible handling of missing meta-data and user-driven disambiguation of the data (e.g. categorical vs. multiple time-point measurements which can not be distinguished in the ClinicalTrials.gov data model).

- * Import of semi-structured (e.g. HTML) data tables, with user-driven annotation of meta-data.

- * Conversion of unstructured (i.e. image-based) data tables to structured data tables.

- * Discovery of data tables in legacy documents (e.g. PDF or scanned reports).

- * Other relevant topics not specified above.

-Note that for most of the above there is relevant previous work in the scientific literature, which will need to be evaluated prior to implementation.

 <a name="ui-trials"></a>
 ### User interfaces for exploration and visualization of trials